GitHub Actions: Understanding the Push and Pull Request Triggers

 main

-The branch filter asks: “Where is this PR trying to put its changes?” not “Where did these changes come from?”
+The filter asks: “Where is this pull request trying to put its changes?” not “Where did these changes come from?”

-This makes perfect sense when you think about it - you want to run your most stringent checks on PRs targeting production branches, regardless of where the changes originated.
+This makes sense when you think about it - you want strict checks on pull requests targeting production branches, regardless of where the changes originated.

 on: